 A native of Birmingham, Alabama, Jessica Smith received her B.A. summa cum laude in English and Comparative Literature: Language Theory from SUNY Buffalo, where she participated in the Poetics Program, started the poetry magazine name, and won the Academy of American Poets Prize twice.
 After completing a Master’s in Comparative Literature with a thesis entitled “Sonic Territories: Deleuze and the Politics of Sound in Kafka and Duras” (directed by Henry Sussman), Jessica lived in Sweden, Germany and Austria on a series of scholarships.
 Jessica then resettled in Buffalo, a city Robert Creeley called “the last place you can be Bohemian,” to complete her Master of Library Science degree.
 She currently works as the Head Librarian at a private boarding school in Alabama, where she runs the Indian Springs School Visiting Writers Series and teaches literature, book arts, and creative writing workshops.

 Jessica is the author of one full-length collection of poetry, Organic Furniture Cellar (Outside Voices/Bootstrap Productions 2006); her second book is forthcoming from Chax Press in 2015.
-Her poetry and poetics have been published in The Acorn, aesthetix, American Weddings, Anomaly, Antennae, apocryphaltext, Area Sneaks, Big Game Review, The Brooklyn Rail, The Buffalo News, Cannibal, The Chapbook Journal, Cordite Review, dANDelion, Drill, ecopoetics, Ferrum Wheel, Filling Station, FOURSQUARE, The Hat, Issue 1, Issue 2, ixnay, Kadar Koli, Knives Out, La Vague Journal, Literature Compass, Mantis, N/A, name, OEI (in Swedish), Open Letters Monthly, The Other Herald, Outlet, Phoebe, Queen Street Quarterly, Rock Heals, rout/e, Serving Suggestion, Small Press Traffic, Small Town, speechless, sous les pavés, The Sow’s Ear Poetry Review, Tarpaulin Sky, The Volta, WOMB, Word for/ Word, xtant, and Zinhar (in Turkish), as well as in anthologies Z’l, Emerald Tablet, Face Time (Cy Gist Press) and A Sing Economy (Flim Forum).
+Her poetry and poetics have been published in 17 seconds, The Acorn, aesthetix, American Weddings, Anomaly, Antennae, apocryphaltext, Area Sneaks, Big Game Review, The Brooklyn Rail, The Buffalo News, Cannibal, The Chapbook Journal, Cordite Review, dANDelion, Drill, ecopoetics, Ferrum Wheel, Filling Station, FOURSQUARE, The Hat, Issue 1, Issue 2, ixnay, Kadar Koli, Knives Out, La Vague Journal, Literature Compass, Mantis, N/A, name, Newport Life, OEI (in Swedish), Open Letters Monthly, The Other Herald, Outlet, Phoebe, Queen Street Quarterly, Rock Heals, rout/e, The Rumpus, Serving Suggestion, Small Press Traffic, Small Town, speechless, sous les pavés, The Sow’s Ear Poetry Review, Tarpaulin Sky, The Volta, WOMB, Word for/ Word, xtant, and Zinhar (in Turkish), as well as in anthologies Z’l, Emerald Tablet, Face Time (Cy Gist Press) and A Sing Economy (Flim Forum).
 Her poetry and poetics have been translated into Turkish, Swedish, Icelandic, Arabic and Danish.

 Chapbooks include bird-book (Blue Moon Press 2001, House Press 2002, Detumescence 2006, The Plasticity of Poetry and Telling Time (No Press 2006), Shifting Landscapes (above/ground press 2006), butterflies (Big Game Books 2006, e-book available at The Poetry Center Chapbook Exchange), What the Fortune-Teller Said (a+bend press 2009, reprinted in The Chapbook Journal 2013), Articulating Space (Argotist Ebooks 2011), and mnemotechnics (above/ground press 2013).